flegall/monopack/packages/monopack-cli/README.md

 All the dependencies are collected, a package.json with the collected dependencies will be compiled.

-Your project's yarn.lock fill will be copied if it exists.
+Your project's yarn.lock will be copied if it exists.
 If you are using multiple yarn.lock files, only the top-most one will be copied.

 The dependencies collection is **deterministic** only if you have a single yarn.lock file.